-Our research in German include linguistics, literature as well as linguistic and cultural didactics.
+Our research in German includes linguistics, literary studies as well as linguistic and culture didactics.
 The connection between the areas is strengthened through clear cultural and cultural analytic elements in the research.
-Linguistic research is conducted in historical linguistic research and in the contemporary language.
-Research in literature cover a broad spectrum from post-war to contemporary literature, and in cultural didactics the focus is on development of new concepts for teaching realia.
+Linguistic research is conducted in historical linguistic research and the contemporary language.
+Research in literary studies covers a broad spectrum from post-war to contemporary literature, and in cultural didactics, the focus is on the development of new concepts for teaching realia.

-In the profile area modern linguistics, we conduct research about the structure of the linguistic system as well as the connection between language and human relations and interactions.
-We also conduct research about populism, language learning and assessment of pupil's texts in German.
+In the profile area of modern linguistics, we research the structure of the linguistic system as well as the connection between language and human relations and interactions.
+We also research populism, language learning and assessment of pupil's texts in German.

-The profile area linguistic and culture historical and philologic research has a long tradition in the German subject and builds on cultural and lingustic connections between the German speaking areas and Sweden.
-At the department, research is conducted about Middle Low German historical syntax and ortographic history in early New Modern German as well as the status of German in Sweden in the late 17th century, about rethoric, linguistic interaction during pre-moderna time and oral and written German in early language stages.
+The profile area linguistic and culture-historical and philologic research has a long tradition in the German subject and builds on cultural and linguistic connections between the German-speaking areas and Sweden.
+At the department, research is conducted about Middle Low German historical syntax and orthographic history in early New Modern German as well as the status of German in Sweden in the late 17th century, about rhetoric, linguistic interaction during the pre-modern time and oral and written German in early language stages.

-Research in literature is focused on German post-war and contemporary literature.
-Of particular interest are questions that concern the connection between literature, culture and society e.g. in DDR and reunited Germany, but also questions about inter- and transcultural phenomena.
-Focus lies e.g. on autobiographical writing, literary border crossings, literary production and reception, travel literature and on literary theory, theory of intertextuality and narratology.
+Research in literary studies is focused on German post-war and contemporary literature.
+Of particular interest are questions that concern the connection between literature, culture and society, e.g. in DDR and reunited Germany, but also questions about inter- and transcultural phenomena.
+The focus lies e.g. on autobiographical writing, literary border crossings, literary production and reception, travel literature and on literary theory, the theory of intertextuality and narratology.
 Issues of environment and sustainability are of particular interest.

-Research on cultural didactics is primarily conducted within the framework of the network Landeskunde Nord, which is coordinated in Uppsala.
+Research on culture didactics is primarily conducted within the framework of the network Landeskunde Nord, which is coordinated in Uppsala.
 One of the objectives is to develop new concepts for teaching in realia/cultural knowledge, which are often discourse oriented.
-The network has become an established forum for research about subject based teaching and learning, and pedagogical exchange.
+The network has become an established forum for research about subject-based teaching and learning, and pedagogical exchange.